 1. Financial Difficulties

-You probably won’t be surprised to learn that financing difficulties are a cause of pending sale failure, especially given that 88 percent of buyers finance their home purchases.
+You probably won’t be surprised to learn that financing difficulties cause pending sale failure, especially since 87% of buyers finance their home purchases.

 - Lenders may deny a loan to buyers who have high debt-to-income ratios